alextanhongpin/go-appsensor/implementation.v2.md

 	sync.RWMutex
 	events         map[EventCode][]time.Time
 	penalizedUntil time.Time
+	count          int // Store the count of the number of times the visitor has been penalized.
+This rule can be part of the policy too.
 	// isPenalized bool // This needs to be recomputed every time.
 Because the state needs to be reset once it has reached the penalized duration.
 	// penalizedTime time.Time // Storing penalizedUntil saves you from storing the penalizedTime and penalized duration.
 To check whether the visitor is penalized is just a simple comparison of time.Before(penalizedUntil), or allowed is time.Now().After(penalizedUntil)
 	// penalizedDuration time.Duration // Let the policy hold the policy duration.
 Then the visitor can hold the penalizedUntil.
 It is easier to check if the current time is before or after than the difference in time.